You Want a Revolution

 About 1,000 roundabouts have been built in 25 states, and research bears out the benefits to states like Kansas, where the new design has produced a 65% average drop in vehicular delays, according to a recent Kansas State University study.
 Most roundabouts are also more aesthetically pleasing and cost much less to construct than stoplight intersections.
 The problem is teaching Americans how to navigate them.
 (Folks, cars entering a roundabout yield to those already in it.)
 But the heightened anxiety people feel in roundabouts makes them drive more carefully and remember that intersections are dangerous places.
 And as Tom Vanderbilt notes in this summer’s best seller Traffic, “The system that makes us more aware of this is actually the safer one.”

 This entry was posted on Saturday, September 6th, 2008 at 12:23 pm and is filed under Book News, Drivers, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.